The Commission’s response to the COVID-19 pandemic FAQs

 We are offering clients and the broader Australian healthcare sector support in diverse ways.
 Clients are continuing to contact us with queries and concerns; we are pleased to answer questions or to clarify the Commission’s guidance.
 Conversations with our clients are an important way we are staying abreast of the myriad challenges the pandemic is bringing to the frontline.

-The AGPAL webinar schedule offers general practices guidance around standards, policies, procedures, risk management and other business systems; as well information from experts to specifically help our clients through the pandemic.
+Many AGPAL webinars offer general practices guidance around standards, policies, procedures, risk management and other business systems; as well as information from experts to specifically help our clients through the pandemic.

 We welcome your feedback and enquiries.
 The AGPAL Team is currently working remotely.
 Clients are contacting their Client Liaison Officer via email in the first instance, which helps us triage requests and optimise service.